Skip to main content

 • optimization

-The optimization of the game receives mixed feedback; while some users praise the excellent graphics and smooth movement, others report issues such as stuttering, connection errors, and a lack of optimization settings.
-Additionally, optimization struggles in densely populated areas have been noted, indicating that further improvements are needed.
-Overall, the experience is enjoyable despite these technical shortcomings.
+Overall, optimization in the game is a mixed bag; while some players praise the excellent graphics and smooth movement, particularly in water and weather effects, others report issues such as stuttering, connection errors, and a lack of certain optimization settings.
+Additionally, optimization struggles in densely populated areas indicate room for improvement.

 • “Excellent graphics, optimization, pleasant movement on the water, the realization of the water surface and the weather, and the battle itself, which includes the ability to eliminate individual parts of the ship, be it turrets, engines, or crew members.”